wolpert/svarm/docs/Design.md

 - Tenant per node.

 These are used at various points for encryption.
 All encryption is AES/GCM/SIV.
-When we use the word 'key', the keys are identified by the UUID by are the 256b keys.
+Keys are identified by their UUID and all are 256 bits in length.
+The nonce are stored on the service that does the encryption.

 ### Hashing